 Reheat, and most importantly re-crisp, the chicken thighs in the air fryer at 375℉ for approximately 4-6 minutes, flipping halfway for even cooking.
 Just like when you made this chicken the first time, make sure it reaches an internal temperature of 165℉ when reheating.

 If your family is like mine, you can add this air fryer chicken thighs recipe to your go-to list for busy weeknight meals!

 - Air Fryer If using Ninja Foodi, use the Cook & Crisp Basket & attached Crisping Lid

 - Small Bowl

 - ¼ cup barbecue sauce (plus extra, if you want to add a generous coating after the chicken is cooked)

 - Pat 3-4 (bone-in, skin-on) chicken thighs dry.
 Place chicken skin-down in the crisping basket with space between each thigh so the the air can circulate allowing each thigh to crisp.

 - After 10 minutes, flip the chicken skin-side-up.
 Close lid and air frying will continue.

-- After another 10 minutes (20 total), liberally brush bbq sauce on both sides of the chicken, and set chicken thighs back in the basket skin-side-up.
+- After another 8 minutes (18 total), liberally brush barbecue sauce on both sides of the chicken, and set chicken thighs back in the basket skin-side-up.